bastion-multisig/NoLossLottery/README.md

 out among all the users who made a deposit.

 ## Endpoints

-### Initialize
+1. ### Initialization
-Initializes user's deposit state
+Initializes the user's deposit status

-### Deposit
+2. ### Deposit
-Takes the user's deposit, lends it to Solend and gives the required number of tickets to the user
+Accepts the user's deposit, lends it to Solend and creates a ticket for the user

-### Withdraw
+3. ### Output
-Takes the user's deposit from Solend, returns it to the user and burns their tickets
+Takes the user's deposit from Solend, and burns the given ticket

-### Lottery
+4. ### Lottery
-Main lottery endpoint
+Selects a random ticket number and saves it as the winner

+5. ### Payout
+Creates a ticket for the user, without a deposit in Solend

 ## Build, Test and Deploy
 First, install dependencies: